TheSkyler-Dev/LTTG/README.md

 # LTTG
 LTTG, or Logic Truth Table Generator is a CLI tool that generates truth tables for boolean algebra with logic gates from a given scheme.
-The tool is written in Python and may later be rewritten or ported in Lisp.
+The tool is written in Python ~and may later be rewritten or ported in Lisp~.

 ## How it works
 LTTG takes a boolean expression, parses it with tokenization and then generates a truth table based on the expression.
 LTTG also accounts for De Morgan's Laws and also prints corresponding expression simplifications.